2023 Solar Incentives Guide for Parma, OH - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
-Now, solar installation projects that are completed between 2022 and 2032 can qualify for a 30% tax credit.
-This credit amount will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+Under the new program, solar installation projects started after January 1, 2022, and completed by the end of 2032, might qualify for a 30% tax credit.
+The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit applies to you, speak with your local Parma solar installation company.
+To fully understand how the new Clean Energy Credit might apply to you, talk to your local Parma solar installation company.

 State & Local Solar Incentives